 - RMD information will appear on every financial statement throughout the year starting with the November 2016 month-end statement.

 - The statement includes information for RiverSource® annuities held inside a brokerage account

 - The information on the financial statement doesn’t take into consideration any IRA or retirement plan assets held outside of Ameriprise, including third party annuities.

 - The RMD amount will not be displayed on Form 5498, the notification letter or on the financial statement for Inherited IRAs, Inherited Roth IRAs, and Tax-Sheltered Custodial Accounts (TSCAs).

 - Your financial advisor or a qualified tax professional can help you calculate your RMD amount(s) for these plan types.

 - For more information see Why isn’t my RMD amount displayed on the financial statement for my Inherited IRA? and Why isn’t my RMD amount displayed on the financial statement for my Tax-Sheltered Custodial Account (TSCA)? below.

-Note: Client notification letters will be sent for the last time in 2017 for most plans because the information is now available on financial statements.
+Note: Client notification letters will not be sent in 2018 for most plans because the information is now available on financial statements.
 Notification letters to the plan sponsor will continue to be sent for 401(a) plans.

-The amount that appears on the financial statement in the “2016 distribution taken” column is the total of the following distribution types which occurred in your account during the year:
+The amount that appears on the financial statement in the “2017distribution taken” column is the total of the following distribution types which occurred in your account during the year:

 - Retirement distribution (distribution code 7)